 Overcoming these obstacles (pcb and chassis) my first controller got started: Dark Fader.
 It was always a dream long ago to have this amazing tactile feeling of a professional Technics SL1200 fader also for midi controller.
 If you ever played on Vinyl TTL or DVS you may know what I mean.
 So I added an original SL1200 fader.
 And last but not least, 4 additional knobs: 2 metal knobs for pitch bending, 1 for midi channel (supporting 2 decks) and 1 for shift features.
 I then wrote the Dark Board firmware.
 By the way, I underestimated this effort, many details to think about (noise cancelling of analogue elements as a logarithmic SL1200 was never made for midi, flexible calibration concept capabilities etc).
 But it all works great now!.
 I am travelling a lot, so my small Dark Fader is always with me.
 Together with my iPad (and e.g. DJ Player Pro) I enjoy training my beat matching and pitch riding skills all the way along.

 Update June 2020: The Dark Family growed : ) .. hope you like our new projects too.
-We added Dark Wheel (available since Q2 2020) and plan alreayd our next one, Dark Fire (planned for Q3 2020).
+We added Dark Wheel (available since Q2 2020) and our new Dark Fire (Oct.
+2020).
 And as we have more and more Resident DJ friends using our controller in clubs we built a Dark Xpander for them.

 All controllers work as class compliant midi devices, so no drivers are needed at all (no hub needed on iOS).
 All controllers can be connected in daisy chain, and using an optional power supply allows to connect other controllers too.